amsimoes/spiderBet/README.md

 5. Update the online worksheet with the final scores (Not working 100%)

 This last scraping to get the final score is part of a interesting feature yet to be implemented.

 This feature would be an automatic way of checking if the tip was sucessful in predicting or not.
-With this information, every night it would calculate the day balance if one got to follow every tip given.
+With this information, every night it would calculate the day profit balance if one got to follow every tip given.

 [Google Sheets spreadsheet with the daily scraping (text in Portuguese)](https://docs.google.com/spreadsheets/d/1_NmlDRUS0ITWVpQ7E_ImzT01HRgX4ZHyQJ1omVA7yv4/edit?usp=sharing)